Constructing completely integrable fields by a generalized-streamlines method: Introduction

 while equation (\ref{exact}) constrains the resulting field to be locally conservative.
 In the language of elementary differential equations, eq.\ (\ref{exact}) implies an \emph{exactness condition} on contractible domains: if (\ref{exact}) is satisfied, then we can write

 for some scalar function $\zeta.$

-We develop the \emph{method of generalized streamlines,} by which we derive the solution formula for the variational equation (\ref{NLH-intro}).
+We develop a method by which we derive the solution formula for the variational equation (\ref{NLH-intro}).
 This formula holds globally on contractible domains and locally on more general domains.
 A less specialized version of the method, in which streamlines appear only locally, yields a global solution formula on non-contractible domains as well.
-Special extensions, by means of De Rham cohomology and Hodge decomposition theorems on manifolds, can be found in \cite{MO2}, Sec.
-5.
+Extensions to boundary value problems by means of De Rham cohomology and Hodge decomposition theorems on manifolds are pursued in \cite{MO2}, Sec.\ 5.

-Our method is qualitatively similar to classical techniques in which solutions to equations of fluid dynamics are constructed by following streamlines of the flow; see, \emph{e.g.}, Sec.\ 1.6 of \cite{Me}.
-But our method is more general, as it applies to equations which do not possess streamlines in the physical sense.

-Indeed, our method is general in the sense that it applies to the case of differential $k$-forms presented in \cite{SS1}.
-The extension to general $k$-forms is straight-forward, as it is based only on derived consequences of the adjoint form of the Poincar\'e Lemma, and every operation in the proof has an obvious analogy for forms of arbitrary order.
-This extension is illustrated in Appendix \ref{S-k}.

-Naturally, condition (\ref{exact}) -- or \eqref{exact-k=n-1}, in the case in which one is seeking solutions to eq. \eqref{vareq-k=n-1}, below -- is not generally satisfied.
+Naturally, condition (\ref{exact}) is not generally satisfied.
 So, continuing to follow the analogy of elementary differential equations, we look for an integrating factor.
 That is, we replace the constraint (\ref{exact}) by the \emph{Frobenius condition}

-where $\mathbf{G}=\mathbf{G}(\mathbf x)$ is a vector function, or replace the constraint \eqref{exact-k=n-1} by \eqref{frob-k=n-1}.
+where $\mathbf{G}=\mathbf{G}(\mathbf x)$ is a vector function.
 Again borrowing (and extending) the standard notation for the cross product of vector fields in $\mathbb{R}^3$, by eq. \eqref{frob-2} we mean the system of $n\times (n-1)$ equations obtained by equating the $2\times 2$ minors of the $2\times n$ matrix \eqref{minors} to the corresponding minors of

 As a consequence of the Frobenius theorem \cite{E}, a solution to (\ref{frob-2}) in the context just described can always be written locally in the form

 where $\eta$ and $\zeta$ are functions and $\mathbf{G}$ can always be chosen to be conservative: